ocean-data-challenges/2024_DC_WOC-ESA/docs/source/1_getstarted/getstarted_eval.md

 - for sea level anomaly evaluation, a sea level anomaly variable `sla`.
 - for currents evaluation, a meridional and a zonal currents variable `ugos` and `vgos`.

 Note that some formatting can be done using xarray within the jupyter notebooks.
-For instance, you can change a variable's name simply with `ds = ds.rename_var({'my_sla':'sla'})`.
+For instance, you can change a variable's name simply with `ds = ds.rename_var({'u':'ugos','v':'vgos'})`.

 ### Currents maps format